 When the short side of a rectangular sheet is running against a folding machine side guide, it’s generally called an ‘oblong’ sheet in reference to the oblong fold that might take place in the parallel folding section.
 It’s also referred to as landscape format.
 A common scenario is the 11x17” or 8.5x11” cover stock run in such a fashion in order to score and/or perforate the sheet before folding in a right angle section.

 But there are techniques to minimize problems when faced with this format.
-Here are some basic folding machine considerations along with an interesting tip submitted by a Bindery Success reader.
+Here are some basic considerations along with an interesting tip submitted by a Bindery Success reader.

 - One basic technique is to experiment with the marble arrangement, changing among steel, glass and plastic, or a combination of the three.
 The rule of thumb is to use the least amount of marble weight possible to get the sheet to register.
 Too much or too little pressure from the marbles can create register problems.
 Often the selection of marbles available is limited and it can be tough to fine tune the marbles for best oblong sheet register, especially when running lighter text stocks.
-If you can purchase an assortment of marbles to fit your folding machine, by all means add them to your toolbox.
+If you can purchase an assortment of marbles, by all means add them to your toolbox.

 - Also important is the condition of the metal side guide itself.
 Believe it or not, the groove inside this piece can become unevenly worn or nicked and problems may not appear until an oblong job is running.